Thelukepet/course/assignments/A4-commoncrawl.md

 Assignment 4 is an open assignment, where we will work with data on the national supercomputer infrastructure managed by SurfSara.

-We have to see how far we get - the main objective is not so much to prepare a winning submission for the next Norvig Award, but merely to get some handson experience in running _and debugging_ jobs on a shared managed cluster, instead of our own laptops or desktops emulating a cluster.
+We have to see how far we get - the main objective is not so much to prepare a winning submission for the next Norvig Award, but merely to get hands-on experience in running _and debugging_ jobs on a shared managed cluster, instead of our own laptops or desktops (that at best emulate a real cluster, and in the worse case will mislead you to underestimating the problems of working on actual __Big Data__).

 ### Preparations